bamos/bamos.github.io/_posts/2014-07-28-adobe-internship.md

 Specifically, I'm using writing a [Scala][scala] application to create an analytics query engine using [Apache Spark][spark] and [Spray][spray].

-In my day-to-day work, Adobe's internal GitHub issue tracker allows my manager and me to track, discuss, and prioritize my tasks.
-For example, one of my tasks could be to create and plot a performance measure of the distributed system.
-Once implementing this, I would attach the code and plot to the issue for my manager.

 Concluding my summer, we're planning to release open source projects to Adobe Research's GitHub and are considering writing a short technical report.